awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 + **ec2:DescribeNetworkInterfaces**
 + **ec2:DeleteNetworkInterface**

 These permissions are included in the AWS managed policy **AWSLambdaVPCAccessExecutionRole**\.
+Note that these permissions are required only to create ENIs, not to invoke your VPC function\.
+In other words, you are still able to invoke your VPC function successfully even if you remove these permissions from your execution role\.
+To completely disassociate your Lambda function from the VPC, update the function's VPC configuration settings using the console or the [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md) API\.

+**Note**
+If you don't specify a resource ID for **DeleteNetworkInterface** in the execution role, your function may not be able to access the VPC\.
+Either specify a unique resource ID, or include all resource IDs, for example, `"Resource": "arn:aws:ec2:us-west-2:123456789012:*/*"`\.

 When you configure VPC connectivity, Lambda uses your permissions to verify network resources\.
 To configure a function to connect to a VPC, your AWS Identity and Access Management \(IAM\) user needs the following permissions: